Victor-Su-Ortiz/stupid-hackathon/README.md

 - **Konami Code**: Press ↑↑↓↓←→←→BA for a confetti surprise!
 - **Duck Trail**: Mouse cursor leaves a trail of rubber ducks (activates after 3 seconds)
 - **Random Page Tilts**: Occasionally the page will tilt slightly while scrolling
-- **Comic Sans Appearances**: Random elements use Comic Sans for maximum stupidity
+- **Comic Sans Appearances**: Random elements use Comic Sans for maximum dumbness
 - **Wiggling Buttons**: CTAs wiggle on hover
 - **Moving Registration Button**: Try to click it... if you can!